CerebralBlue/neuralseek-learninglab-web/docs/module1/module1.4/module1.4.md

 # Module 1.4: Authenticate NeuralSeek with watsonx Assistant

 ## Get Started
+Authenticate NeuralSeek with watsonx Assistant.
+In this example it is, “IBM Learning Lab: NeuralSeek with Watson”.
+View Get started.
+Click “Next”.

 ![image1.4.1](images/image1.4.1.png)

-Authenticate NeuralSeek with Watsonx Assistant.
-In this example it is, “IBM Learning Lab: NeuralSeek with Watson.”
-View Get started.
-Click “Next.”

 ## Authentication Page
+Select authentication type as “API Key auth.”

 ![image1.4.2](images/image1.4.2.png)

-Select authentication type as “API Key auth.”

 ## Retrieve API key auth from NeuralSeek
+Return to NeuralSeek custom extensions.
+On line 5, copy the API key for the “API key auth”.

 ![image1.4.3](images/image1.4.3.png)

-Return to NeuralSeek custom extensions.
-On line 5, copy the API key for the “API key auth.”

 ## Paste API key
+Return to IBM watsonx Assistant.
+* (a) Paste the NeuralSeek API key into the API key text box.
+* (b) Click “Next”.

 ![image1.4.4](images/image1.4.4.png)

-Return to IBM Watsonx Assistant.
-* (a) Paste the NeuralSeek API key into the API key text box.
-* (b) Click “Next.”

 ## Complete the Authentication
+Review the authentication.
+Click “Finish”.
+When it has updated, click “Close”.

 ![image1.4.5](images/image1.4.5.png)

-Review the authentication.
-Click “Finish.”
-When it has updated, click “Close.”